EmuDeck/emudeck.github.io/docs/emulators/steamos/retroarch.md

 1. Global = Everything.
 2. Core = Anything run by a specific core.
+    * Keep in mind that some cores run multiple systems.
+For example, the Gambatte RetroArch core plays both Game Boy and Game Boy color games.
+If you use the Core override, it will apply to both systems.
 3. Content Directory = Any ROM in a specific directory.
+    * The folders can be found in your `Emulation` folder, on the storage device you selected for EmuDeck.
     * These are used for the EmuDeck applied shaders.
 4. Game = that specific ROM.